Betty Ferns: Career

 In his book, Konkani historian and singer Wilson Mazarello discusses the career of Fernandes, throughout her acting career, Fernandes has embodied a diverse array of characters.
 From portraying elderly women to embodying seductive vamps, heroic figures, devoted sisters, and dutiful daughters-in-law.
 However, it is her portrayal of female villains that stands out.
 Mazarello further writes, she has displayed skill and mastery in these negative roles, establishing them as her specialty.
 She has collaborated with playwrights such as C. Alvares, Prem Kumar, M. Boyer, Remmie Colaco, and Robin Vaz, showcasing her acting prowess in numerous productions.
 Not confined to national boundaries, Fernandes has also showcased her talent on international stages, including performances in Africa.
 In addition to her acting achievements, Fernandes is a singer, lending her voice to duets alongside artists like C. Alvares.
-Her musical collaborations have been recorded on platforms such as Gramophone Company India.
+Her musical collaborations have been recorded on platforms such as HMV Records.
 Beyond her performances, Fernandes has also demonstrated her creative prowess as a writer and director.
 She has penned and helmed a tiatr production that received acclaim, and was staged throughout Bombay (now Mumbai).

 Upon her return to Bombay, Fernandes's godmother played a pivotal role in persuading her to embark on a career in tiatr.
 Initially dissuaded by her affectionate brother from pursuing acting in films and tiatrs, Fernandes ultimately found herself treading the boards.
 It was during the Bombay staging of C. Alvares's tiatr Bhorvanso (Hope) that Fernandes was recruited, subsequently becoming a part of numerous productions by Alvares, including the all-women show Khoincho Sakrament (Which Sacrament?).
 Her repertoire expanded to encompass other tiatrs such as Honrad Goenkar, Goencho Mog (The Love for Goa), Jurament (The Oath), Axea (The Greed), Mhozo Put Padri (My Son is a Priest), Hatantlim Kanknam (The Hand Bangles), Duddvankar Zatoloi (You'll become a Milkman), Sonvsar Sudhorlo Punn Munis Sudhronk Na, and many more.
 Fernandes made her debut on the Konkani stage in 1968, appearing in Anthony Fernandes's tiatr Noxib Strike Valeanchem.
 Over the next three decades, she graced the works of Konkani playwrights.
 Her final recorded stage appearance, as of January 2013, occurred in Samuel Carvalho's all-female production Bhogsonnem (The Forgiveness) in 2005.